budcribar/RemoteBlazorWebViewTutorial/README.md

 dotnet tool update -g PeakSWC.RemoteableWebViewService --version 6.*-*
 ```

-RemoteBlazorWebView is a drop in replacement for BlazorWebView and with a minimal change you will be able to either run your app locally or remotely control your application.
+RemoteBlazorWebView is a drop in replacement for the BlazorWebView Wpf control and with a minimal change you will be able to either run your app locally or remotely control your application.

 # How it works